 Seal all of the contents safely inside your signed and dated return envelope.
 It is ready to go to your county elections office!

-Your ballot must be received by your county elections office by 8pm on Election Day, Nov 3rd.
+Your ballot must be received by your county elections office by 8pm.
 Try to get your ballot in early!
 Submitting your ballot before Election Day allows you to track your ballot and ensure that it was received and accepted.

 There are two ways to return your ballot.

 Returning Your Ballot By Mail: Mail is a safe and socially-distant way to cast your ballot.
-We recommend putting your ballot in the mail no later than October 27th to ensure it is received by Election Day (11/3).
+Your mail must be received, not postmarked, by 8pm on Election Day, so drop your ballot in the mail early.